Liri-Be/MatrixHandler/README.md

 8. Cast to double (get the sum of the values in the matrix).

 The program supports taking matrix as input with ```std::cin``` and printing matrix with ```std::cout```.
-The program uses the ideas of OOP, operator overloading, and friend methods to enable the use of the operators from the right.
+The program uses the ideas of OOP, operator overloading, and friend functions to enable the use of the operators from the right.